franzblue/finsta-clone/notes.md

 * react.js with hooks, components etc.

 * react.memo (used when you do not need to re-render the DOM???it is a higher order function, used to wrap an exported thing)

+* Skeleton (react-loading-skeleton)
+    -- used as a placeholder while the app fetches data to render